PhysioLabXR/PhysioLabXRDocs/source/PhysioLabXRP300SpellerDemo.rst

 Check EEG Signal Quality
 ************

 You can use the OpenBCI GUI to check the EEG signal quality.
-Same as the previous step, please refer to
-    `OpenBCI Cyton Getting Started Guide <https://docs.openbci.com/GettingStarted/Boards/CytonGS/>`_ for more details.
+Same as the previous step, please refer to `OpenBCI Cyton Getting Started Guide <https://docs.openbci.com/GettingStarted/Boards/CytonGS/>`_ to use OpenBCI GUI to check the impedance of each channel.

-Start the OpenBCI Cyton-8-Channel board from PhysioLab\ :sup:`XR` Scripting Interface.
+Start the OpenBCI Cyton-8-Channel board from PhysioLab\ :sup:`XR` Scripting Interface using PhysioLabXROpenBCICyton8ChannelsScript.py
 ************

 The script can be downloaded from `PhysioLabXROpenBCICyton8ChannelsScript.py <https://github.com/PhysioLabXR/PhysioLabXR/blob/master/physiolabxr/scripting/Examples/PhysioLabXR_P300Speller_Demo/PhysioLabXROpenBCICyton8ChannelsScript.py>`_.